Television in Indonesia: Early years

 TVRI head office, the first TV station in Indonesia.

-The first time the Indonesian public witnessed the demonstration of a television was in 1955 in Yogyakarta, during a municipal fair commemorating the city's bicentennial (Republican spelling Pekan Raja 200 Tahun Kota Jogjakarta).
-These first televisions were brought from the Soviet Union.
+The first time the Indonesian public was exposed to television was in 1955 in Yogyakarta, during a municipal fair commemorating the city's bicentennial (Republican spelling Pekan Raja 200 Tahun Kota Jogjakarta).
+These first television sets were brought to Indonesia from the Soviet Union.

 However, the initial idea to establish a television station in Indonesia was put forward by then Minister of Information Maladi as far as 1952.
 The argument is that the station would be useful for the socialization of the upcoming 1955 general election, but the idea was failed because the idea was deemed as too expensive by the cabinet.

 On July 25, 1961, Maladi, who has become Minister of Information, signed an agreement (SK Menpen) to create a committee for the preparation of the establishment of television in Indonesia.
 This was established as a part of the preparation for the fourth Asian Games.
 There was only a year to create a studio, broadcast tower, and other technical equipments in the former site of the Information Academy at Senayan.
 In that short period of preparation, Sukarno had a very prominent role, going as far as to personally choosing the equipment and where they should be imported from.
 The first experimental TV broadcast was the live coverage of the celebration of the 17th Anniversary of Indonesia's Independence on the morning August 17, 1962 from Jakarta's Merdeka Palace.

 At 14.30, August 24, 1962, the citizens of Jakarta witnessed the live broadcast of the opening ceremony of the 4th Asian Games from Gelora Bung Karno.
 This broadcast was held by the Television Division of the Radio and Television Organizing Committee Bureau.
 This day is now recognized as the birth of Televisi Republik Indonesia or TVRI, the first television network in Indonesia, as well as its main channel TVRI.